The 'UAE Free Zone Profit Repatriation' Search Guide: 5 Things IT Founders Must Know

 Why it matters: Withholding tax can significantly reduce the actual amount of money you receive when profits are distributed.

 The IT Context: Currently, the UAE does not levy any withholding tax on dividends paid by a UAE company to its foreign shareholders.
-This means that when your Free Zone tech company distributes its profits to you (the founder) or a parent company abroad, the UAE government does not take a cut of that transfer.
+This means that when your Free Zone tech company distributes its profits to you or a parent company abroad, the UAE government does not take a cut.

 3. The Importance of Proper Accounting Records